 I had an idea.

 I asked the attendant that had been nice to me if I could go get a drink.
-He said yes, and as I walked over to the drinking fountain and I kept going right past it, I felt a rush of adrenalin.
+He said yes, and I walked over to the drinking fountain.
+I kept going right past it.
+I felt a rush of adrenaline.
 I walked down the street and towards the edge of the grounds and my mind was flooded with anxious thoughts.
 I walked into a neighborhood and told a lady my car had broken down and asked if I could I use her phone?
 I asked for a yellow pages and called a cab company.
 The lady questioned me as to where my car was.
 I told her the name of the only street I knew in Kalamazoo.
 She said with a tone that that street was quite a ways away for me to have walked over here.

 I was getting nervous.

 She was suspecting me of something so I thanked her for letting me use her phone and walked to the end of her driveway to wait for the cab.
 She was calling out to me from her house asking questions when the cab showed up.